Neotys-Labs/Tricentis-Tosca/README.md

 **Warning**: In Tosca > 12.2, if Execution errors are not displayed in Tosca Commander, they can be found in the **neoload-add-on-error.txt** file located in your user profile directory.

 ## ChangeLog

+* Version 2.1.0 (May 08, 2020): Make transactions when recording web test case.
+   * Support of Tosca version 13.1

 * Version 2.0.0 (April 27, 2020): Stabilization.
    * Support of Tosca version 13.0